tanvikhadap/MachineLearning/02SupportVectorMachine/README.md

 ## Why should I make it?

-Creating this README helps explain the project to others, including:
+Creating this README helps explain the project to others, including
 - The purpose of the project.
 - How to install and use it.
 - How others can collaborate on the project.